Skip to main content

 Project Overview#

-Halligan Reservoir is an existing reservoir on the North Fork of the Poudre River, 25 miles northwest of Fort Collins.
-If approved, the Halligan Water Supply Project will enlarge Halligan Reservoir by approximately 8,200 acre-feet.
+Halligan Reservoir is an existing reservoir on the North Fork of the Cache La Poudre River (North Fork).
+It is situated about 25 miles northwest of the city of Fort Collins in Larimer County, Colorado.
+If approved, the Halligan Water Supply Project will enlarge the existing Halligan Reservoir by approximately 8,200 acre-feet.
+The Halligan Project aims to achieve the following goals:

 Fort Collins neighborhood in fall